pylondata/pyloncoin/doc/CVN-operators-guide.md

 ```

 ### 2.3 The first start of your node
-Create a configuration file in the data directory of FairCoin copy-and-paste the following command sequence in your terminal:
+Create a configuration file in the data directory of FairCoin and copy-and-paste the following command sequence in your terminal:

 ```
 mkdir ~/.faircoin2